Bihar Engineering University

-Bihar Engineering University (BEU) Patna is a collegiate public state university in Patna, Bihar, India.
-It was established by the Government of Bihar. w.e.f.
-9 August 2021 through the enactment of the Bihar Engineering University Act 2021 (Bihar Act 20 of 2021) to affiliate all the existing engineering colleges and institutions, set up by the Government and/or Trust or Society, which were earlier affiliated to the conventional universities in Bihar with a purpose of ensuring proper, systematic and uniform instruction, teaching, training and research in engineering and technology.
+Bihar Engineering University (abbreviated as BEU), Patna is a collegiate public state university in Patna, Bihar.
+It was established by the Government of Bihar w.e.f.
+9 August 2021 through The Bihar Engineering University Act 2021 (Bihar Act No. 20 of 2021) to conduct and facilitate affiliation of institutions set up by the Government and/or the Trust or Society or Company in the conventional and new frontiers of Engineering & Technology, Architecture and Planning, Management Programme in teaching, research and extension work.
+The university aims to ensure uniform academic standards, promote research and innovation, and facilitate quality technical education.

+Administration

-Mr. Nitish Kumar is its first Chancellor.
+The Chief Minister of Bihar Mr. Nitish Kumar is the Chancellor of BEU.
 The proposal to establish the University was finalized in 2021.
-In 2022, the government announced that the BEU would start operating from the campus of Aryabhatta Knowledge University in Mithapur, Patna.
-In March 2023, the government made it mandatory for all the engineering colleges in Bihar to be affiliated to the BEU.
+In 2022, the government announced that the BEU would start operating from the campus of AKU in Mithapur, Patna.
+In March 2023, with Department of Science and Technology (Bihar) the government made it mandatory for all the engineering colleges in Bihar to be affiliated to the BEU.